If You’re a Serious Gran Turismo Gamer Then Nissan Wants You

 Nissan will send the top drivers to the NISMO Festival at the Fuji International Speedway in Japan and to the Tokyo headquarters of the game’s developer, Polyphony Digital.

-The automaker feels some of the fastest drivers on the planet from their Nissan GT Academy never get a chance to hit a real race track.
+The automaker feels that some of the fastest drivers on the planet, from their Nissan GT Academy, never get a chance to hit a real race track.
 So here’s their chance.

 “The level of competition is incredibly fierce,” Nissan adds.
 “And we’re now seeing that online racing is not only an alternative to the real thing.
 To be recognized as an official FIA Manufacturers Series Champion through GT Sport is an incredible opportunity, and we’re looking forward to having some of the best gamers in the world represent Nissan.”